2026–27 UEFA Nations League: Schedule

+The league phase fixture list was confirmed by UEFA on 13 February 2026, the day following the draw.

 Seeding

+Map showing the league for each national team.

-All 55 UEFA national teams are able to submit an entry into the competition.
-However, on 28 February 2022 Russia were suspended indefinitely from participating in UEFA and FIFA competitions due to their country's invasion of Ukraine.
-Therefore, it is unclear whether they will compete in this edition of the Nations League.
+All 55 UEFA national teams were able to submit an entry into the competition.
+However, on 28 February 2022, Russia were suspended indefinitely from participating in UEFA and FIFA competitions due to their country's invasion of Ukraine.

-The teams which finished bottom of their group in Leagues A and B, as well as the bottom two fourth-placed teams of League C, from the 2024–25 season will move down a league, while the group winners of Leagues B, C, and D will move up.
+The teams which finished bottom of their group in Leagues A and B, as well as the bottom two fourth-placed teams of League C, from the 2024–25 season moved down a league, while the group winners of Leagues B, C, and D moved up.
 Additionally, the winners of the promotion/relegation play-off ties will enter the higher respective league, while the losers will play in the lower league.
-The remaining teams will stay in their respective leagues.
+The remaining teams stayed in their respective leagues.

-For the 2026–27 draw, teams will be seeded based on the 2024–25 Nations League final overall ranking, which took into account the results from the league stage, League A knockout stage, and promotion/relegation play-offs.
+For the 2026–27 draw, teams were seeded based on the 2024–25 Nations League final overall ranking, which took into account the results from the league stage, League A knockout stage, and promotion/relegation play-offs.